 Mostly trying to show the quality/look of the bokeh here.
 The foreground subject is a little soft in a few of these, but you can see sharpness overall.
 These are shot at f/1.8, f/3, f/6, and f/10, respectively.
 Note: The oddball aperture numbers are preset by the aperture ring (see below); I wasn’t trying to be a maverick. 🙂

-This is a manual-focus lens with no electronic connection to the camera.
+The Opteka 85mm f/1.8 is a manual-focus lens with no electronic connection to the camera.
 That means all of the focusing and at least some of the exposure calculation will need to be done manually.
-On a Canon body, the aperture reads “00” and cannot be adjusted, even in Manual exposure mode.
+On a Canon body, the aperture reads “00” and cannot be adjusted electronically, even in Manual exposure mode.
 On Nikon bodies, you can set the maximum aperture manually (in camera).